 20. Denver Cruisers

-Sessions typically last a couple hours.
-Instructional classes are available, as well as a variety of events at the different wine studios.
-Pinot’s Palette has a bottomless sangria on Saturdays from 4-6pm, a sure fire way to get these loose before sunset.
+Sessions typically last a couple of hours and are offered as both instructed or self-guided classes.
+There are also special events occasionally hosted with specific themes.
+Pinot’s Palette has a bottomless sangria on Saturdays, a sure-fire way to get these loose before sunset.

 22. Axe Throwing

-The Downtown Art Gallery & Axe Room in the Ballpark neighborhood is both an art gallery and axe throwing room.
-For groups of 2 or more you can make 2 and 3 hour reservations.
-1 hour walk-ins are possible when available.
-DAGAR is located next to Jagged Mountain Craft Brewery, so a pint is ready while you wait.
-You can play until 11pm on Friday and Saturday nights.
+The Downtown Art Gallery & Axe Room in the Ballpark neighborhood is also an option and has both an art gallery and ax-throwing room.
+For groups of 2 or more, you can make 2 and 3-hour reservations.
+1-hour walk-ins are also possible when available.
+Located next to Jagged Mountain Craft Brewery, you can grab a pint while you wait.

-If you’re looking for outdoor recreation beyond the Mile High City, browse for things to do in Colorado, which lists everything from camping and hiking, to exploring a hidden hot springs.
+If you’re looking for outdoor recreation beyond the Mile High City, browse for things to do in Colorado, which lists everything from camping and hiking to exploring hidden hot springs.